ProGamerGov/neural-style-pt/README.md

 * `-init`: Method for generating the generated image; one of `random` or `image`.
   Default is `random` which uses a noise initialization as in the paper; `image` initializes with the content image.
+* `-init_image`: Replaces the initialization image with a user specified image.
 * `-optimizer`: The optimization algorithm to use; either `lbfgs` or `adam`; default is `lbfgs`.
   L-BFGS tends to give better results, but uses more memory.
 Switching to ADAM will reduce memory usage;
   when using ADAM you will probably need to play with other parameters to get good results, especially